kyma-project/test-infra/docs/prow/prow-k8s-testgrid.md

 ```
 Follow these steps to add a new dashboard:

-1. Add a new dashboard definition in the `dashboards` field according to the example file above inside a template file. **Dashboards must have a dashboard group name as a prefix**.
+1. Add a new dashboard name in the `dashboards` field inside a template file. **Dashboards must have a dashboard group name as a prefix**.
 2. Add the previously added dashboard to the corresponding **dashboard_name** inside the **dashboard_groups** field.
 3. Generate a new config file using the [rendertemplates](https://github.com/kyma-project/test-infra/tree/master/development/tools/cmd/rendertemplates) tool and check if the config file generated correctly.